shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 News
 ======
+- 2024.03: I get the Award for Outstanding PhD graduate of NPU.
-- 2024.02: I join the AI Security Lab led by Prof. Gongshen Liu and Prof. Shilin Wang!
+- 2024.02: I join the AI Security Lab led by Prof. Gongshen Liu and Prof. Shilin Wang.
-- 2024.01: One paper is selected as ESI highly cited paper!
+- 2024.01: One paper is selected as ESI highly cited paper.
-- 2023.12: One paper is accepted by IEEE TNNLS!
+- 2023.12: One paper is accepted by IEEE TNNLS.
-- 2023.09: One paper is accepted by IEEE TAI!
+- 2023.09: One paper is accepted by IEEE TAI.
-- 2023.05: One paper is accepted by IEEE TNNLS!
+- 2023.05: One paper is accepted by IEEE TNNLS.
-- 2022.12: One paper is accepted by Information Fusion!
+- 2022.12: One paper is accepted by Information Fusion.

 Research Interests
 ======